-Getting rid of yellow jackets can be a couple things: time consuming or painful, sometimes both.
+Getting rid of yellow jackets can be a couple things: time consuming and/or painful.
 The Yellow Jacket (of the Vespula genus) is perhaps the only wasp that can be considered pestiferous if we take its aggressive colony size and protective behavior into account.
 This aggression on the part of the yellow jacket genus is most noticeable toward the end of the summer when the colony begins to break down and workers seek out more sugars and sweets to sustain themselves and what’s left of their young.
 Not only does the yellow jacket wasp’s behavior change toward the end of the warm season, but the size of a colony can be impressively large if left unimpeded.

 For the most part, wasps are hunters and rarely scavengers, and this generally applies to yellow jackets as well, but there are particular species within the Vespula genus that tend to scavenge more aggressively than others.
 Vespula Vulgaris, for example, is one of these scavenging species, and because of their scavenging behavior, they tend to come into contact with humans on a more regular basis than wasps that hunt for live prey.
 This article will focus on controlling yellow jacket wasp populations first through non-chemical, physical preventative measures.
 If preventative yellow jacket control cannot be achieved, then the final section regarding direct yellow jacket nest treatment and removal is the final step to get rid of yellow jackets.